DinoMalin/ft_ls/README.md

 ## Installation

 To install, clone this project then ```make```.
 Done !
 You can enter ```./ft_ls``` to see if it works.

+## Ft_Ls Tester

+I did a tester !
+You can use it on your ft_ls too.
+To use it, place it in the directory of your ft_ls, and launch it with ```./tester.sh```.
+It works only if your executable is named ft_ls !

 ## Man
 You can also see this man by typing ```ft_ls --help```